1917 Alberta general election

 In 1917, the main issue facing the nation was conscription.
 In Alberta, where support for conscription was high, the incumbent Liberal government of Arthur Sifton decided to break with federal Liberal leader Wilfrid Laurier and support Conservative Prime Minister Robert Borden's efforts to form a coalition government (Union government).
 Thus in Alberta, both major parties supported conscription, but growing labour and farmer activism, and the entry of women into politics, both as voters and candidates, made the election exciting enough that 30,000 more votes were cast than in the previous election (although they were nothing like the high numbers that would be cast in the 1921 election).

 This was the last time Liberals won an Alberta provincial election.
-The 1917 election stood for 106 years as the tightest seat majority elected in Alberta, with the combined opposition MLAs equaling 41% of the total MLAs, a mark not exceeded until 2023.
-Due to the election system used in Alberta, the Liberal vote total of 48 percent was enough to take a majority of seats in the Alberta Legislature.
-That winning vote share was a record low figure until 1967, which was in turn beaten in 1989.
+The 1917 election stood for 106 years as the smallest seat majority held by a party in Alberta, with the combined opposition MLAs equaling 41% of the total MLAs, a mark not exceeded until 2023.

 Premier Sifton resigned in October 1917 in order to serve in the federal Unionist government of Prime Minister Borden and was replaced by Charles Stewart.

 This was the first election in Alberta that women (those who were British subjects or Canadian citizens more than 20 years of age who were not Treaty Indian) had the right to vote and run.
 Two women were elected in the legislature that year.
 One of these was Roberta MacAdams, elected as one of two representatives of soldiers and nurses serving in the war.
 The other, Louise McKinney, was elected as a candidate of the Non-Partisan League.
 Her election and the election of fellow NPL candidate James Weir were harbingers of the rise of farmer politics that would see the election of the UFA government in 1921.